Learn more about the status of active WaterSMART Initiative (WSI) priority area funding projects.

 Priority Area Extent in Acres: 2,500

-Proposed New Contract Acres: 300 this year, 2,000 project life
+Goal for New Contract Acres: 2,000

-Reclamation WaterSMART Funding Categories: EWRP (2022)
+Reclamation WaterSMART Funding Opportunities: EWRP (2022)

-Complemented Project Type: Canal conversion to pipeline
+Complemented Project Type: canal conversion to pipeline

 Name: Vale Oregon Irrigation District